 Official Regulations and Guidelines

-1. Feature length films/documentaries completed on or after June 15, 2016 are eligible; short documentaries completed on or after June 15, 2015 are eligible.
+1) Feature length films/documentaries completed on or after June 15, 2018 are eligible, short documentaries completed on or after June 15, 2017 are eligible.

-3. Entrants confirm and warrant that they have the required legal authority to submit the entry into the IFAFF and to use all music, images, and content in the entry.
+3) Entrants confirm and warrant that they have the required legal authority to submit the entry into the festival and to use all music, images, and content in the entry.

-1. Films must be submitted on SD Card, USB Drive, or DVD.
+1) Films must be submitted to our FilmFreeway page, and if selected, downloadable from the site, or provided on SD Card, USB Drive, or DVD.

 Submission of forms and films